whyme0/PPP/README.md

-# PPP
+# My Public Python Projects (PPP)
-PPP - Public Python projects.
-This repository contain some code of different python projects made by myself and for myself.
+Maybe sometimes I'll put there some interesting python stuff or something like that.